21 Celebrity Homes Regular People Can Afford

 Estimated value: $650,000

 Investor Warren Buffett, known as the "Oracle of Omaha," is one of the richest people in the world.
-So it might be surprising to learn that he lives in a relatively modest 5-bedroom house in a quiet suburb of Omaha.
-Purchased for $31,500 in 1958, he considers it the third best investment of his life.
+So it might be surprising to learn that he lives in a relatively modest five-bedroom house in a quiet suburb of Omaha.
+Bought for $31,500 in 1958, he considers it the third-best investment of his life.

 Sold for $231,000 in 2015

 Cobain spent much of his youth in this little four-bedroom home in suburban Washington.
-It was originally listed at $400,000, which is a high price for the area -- comparable nearby homes have recently sold for about $50,000 -- and has dropped in price twice.
+It was listed originally at $400,000, which is a high price for the area -- comparable nearby homes have recently sold for about $50,000 -- and has dropped in price twice.